 Footnotes for this section:

-φ1 In ITM the locale Nu 4:6 is given for הַקֳּעָרֹ֤ת, but I only find it in the next verse, i.e. at Nu 4:7.
+φ1 Here ITM gives locale Nu 4:6 for הַקֳּעָרֹ֤ת, but I only find it in the next verse, i.e. at Nu 4:7.
 Does Nu 4:6 reflect an alternate verse numbering tradition, or is it just a typo?

 φ2 The ketiv of וְנִשְׁקֳעָ֖ה is ונשקה.
-We note this merely to be thorough; it is irrelevant to the point at hand.
+I note this merely to be thorough; it is irrelevant to the point at hand.

 Biblical references in this section: וְכׇל־קֳהָלָ֔הּ Ez 32:22, הַקֳּעָרֹ֤ת Nu 4:7, שִׂמֳּחָֽהוּ׃ Jer 20:15, פִתֳּחָ֣ה Is 48:8, בְּסַאסֳּאָ֖ה Is 27:8, לְיׇקְמֳעָֽם׃ 1K 4:12, הִֽתְמַהְמֳהָ֑ם Jud 3:26, וְנִשְׁקֳעָ֖ה Amos 8:8, וַתְּצַדֲּקִי֙ Ez 16:51, מִגְרֲשֵׁ֥י 1C 5:16, אַשְׁכֲּנַ֥ז Gen 10:3.